Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.

 Public transport helps you bring groceries to your grandparents, get you to your work as health care professionals, or access health care facilities in times of need.
 Public transport workers, our ‘Guardians of Mobility’, are an integral part of the front liners keeping essential services available.

-Throughout 2020, we shared stories from our own community on what was being done to keep public transport services running around the world, during the initial outbreak.
-This gave us the wonderful opportunity to shed a little light on our sector’s contribution to fighting this pandemic.
+Throughout the early stages of the pandemic, we shared stories from our own community on what was being done to keep public transport services running around the world.
+This gave us the wonderful opportunity to shed light on our sector’s contribution to combatting the pandemic.